mozilla/high-fidelity/README.md

 High Fidelity is a Firefox OS Application for subscribing and listening to podcasts.
 It is built with ember-cli, using ember-data and localstorage for managing podcast data.
 Supporting other platforms/browsers, and implementing service workers are eventual design goals.

-The app requires elevated XMLHttpRequest privileges to fetch podcast files.
-In Firefox OS, this currently means being installed as a packaged app.
-Details for other platforms forthcoming.

 ## Developing Locally

 You will need the following things properly installed on your computer: